 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyse site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

 Skills Builder underpins all our core values at Towers Federation.
 It is included within our whole school curriculum maps, newsletters, BUILD logo and many more.
-We value the skills that Skills Builder has to offer and we use these daily within our teaching of key skills which help prepare young children for their future.
+We value the skills that Skills Builder has to offer and we use these daily within our teaching of essential skills which help prepare young children for their future.

 Overall impact